Code-Institute-Submissions/bono-94-Python-Project-3-Code-Institute_JanResub/README.md

 - Code was passed through a PEP8 linter inside gitpod without any errors returned
 - Program was tested with correct and incorrect inputs in the both gitpod and Heroku terminals

+- If the user inputs ANYTHING besides the letter "x" and presses enter, it will show an error

 ![Test X](./assets/media/images/testing/x.jpg)
 - Inputting letter x, and all of it's repetitive functions under different name functions does not allow any other letters or multiple characters across all the files